-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting Structure and Function: Investigations: unique combination of physical and chemical properties are The functions and properties of natural Plan and conduct an central to the planet's dynamics.
-These properties include and designed objects and systems can investigation individually water's exceptional capacity to absorb, store, and release be inferred from their overall structure, and collaboratively to large amounts of energy; transmit sunlight; expand upon the way their components are shaped produce data to serve as freezing; dissolve and transport materials; and lower the and used, and the molecular the basis for evidence. viscosities and melting points of rocks. substructures of its various materials.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Conducting Investigations: Plan and conduct an investigation individually and collaboratively to produce data to serve as the basis for evidence.
+The abundance of liquid water on Earth's surface and its unique combination of physical and chemical properties are central to the planet's dynamics.
+These properties include water's exceptional capacity to absorb, store, and release large amounts of energy; transmit sunlight; expand upon freezing; dissolve and transport materials; and lower the viscosities and melting points of rocks.
+Structure and Function: The functions and properties of natural and designed objects and systems can be inferred from their overall structure, the way their components are shaped and used, and the molecular substructures of its various materials.